 It is our goal to provide the necessary resources for our veterans and first responders to get the help they need.
-So if you are looking for addiction support, here are some hot lines and websites to help those struggling with addiction.
+Sadly, many veterans suffer from addiction and do not get the help and resources they so greatly deserve.
+So if you are looking for addiction support geared for veterans, here are some hot lines and websites to help.

 Substance Abuse and Mental Health Services Administration (SAMHSA): 800-662-4357